The Philadelphia Shell Club

 The Philadelphia Shell Club was formally founded on September 22, 1955 during a meeting at the Academy of Natural Sciences.
 Among its 58 charter members were collectors such as John Dyas Parker and Charles Wurtz, and scientists including Henry A. Pilsbry, Ruth D. Turner and R. Tucker Abbott.

-The regular monthly meetings
+The regular monthly meetings and the Picnic

 The club meets on the third Thursday of every month except July and August.
 There is a main speaker, and often shorter presentations from club members.
 Over the years, every major figure in American Malacology has spoken at a PSC meeting, most more than once!
 See the meeting page for details of past and upcoming presenters.